 If you fail to qualify for benefits as your total wages is not equal to one and one-half times the wages received in the highest earning quarter, an alternative calculation can be used.
 The alternative calculations are made by dividing the total amount of money paid in the highest earning quarter by 21.

 The minimum weekly benefit amount provided in Georgia is $44, and the maximum benefit amount is capped at $330.
 The maximum benefit period is determined by the rate of unemployment in Georgia.
-The chart below shows the number of weeks you may receive the benefits depending on the unemployment rate:
+The chart below shows the number of weeks you may receive the benefits depending on the unemployment rate in Georgia:

 The reason for your separation from your previous organization/employer is one of the crucial criteria which can affect your claim for benefits.
-The applicant must have not lost his/her job due to any fault of his/hers.
-To gain eligibility for benefits, all the points below must apply to the applicants:
+You must have not lost your job due to any fault of your own.
+To gain eligibility for benefits, you must meet the below eligibility requirements:

 GDOL will contact your previous employer to obtain information on your job separation and will verify the reasons presented by you.
 The department may deem you ineligible if the reason given by you for job-separation is not the same as the reasons given by your previous employer.

-Once the applicants prove their monetary eligibility and justify their reasons for separating from the previous organization, they would be eligible for monetary benefits.
-This, however, doesn’t mean that they would receive benefits throughout the benefit period.
+Once you prove your monetary eligibility and justify your reasons for separating from the previous organization, you would be eligible for monetary benefits.
+This, however, doesn’t mean that you would receive benefits throughout the benefit period.

-The applicants have the responsibility to maintain eligibility throughout the benefit period.
-To remain eligible, the applicants must follow these points:
+You must maintain eligibility throughout the benefit period to continue to receive benefits.
+To remain eligible, you must follow these points:

-- You must furnish proof that you are looking for work on a weekly basis.
+You must provide proof that you are looking for work on a weekly basis

 Failing to carry out any of the above points would result in discontinuation of the payment of benefit amount.